ahamril2265/ecommerce-data-platform/README.md

 This project was developed with the assistance of AI-powered development tools to accelerate design iteration, debugging, and architectural validation.
 This reflects how modern data engineering teams leverage AI tools in real-world workflows while maintaining strong engineering discipline.

+---

-Architecture Overview
+## Architecture Overview

 The platform is structured as a layered data system.

-A synthetic data generator produces operational data such as users, products, events, and orders.

-The Bronze layer stores raw, immutable source data.

-The Silver layer contains cleaned, deduplicated, and validated data.

-The Gold layer exposes business-ready fact and dimension tables.

-The Analytics layer provides aggregated KPIs and metrics for reporting and analysis.

-Key Features

-Modular and package-safe Python architecture

-Clear separation between Bronze, Silver, Gold, and Analytics layers

-Idempotent batch pipelines with safe re-runs

-Structured logging and runtime metrics

-Hard and soft data quality enforcement

-Analytics-ready KPI datasets

-Designed for Apache Airflow and Apache Spark extensibility

-Built using AI-assisted development workflows

-Tech Stack

-Programming language: Python 3

-Data processing: Pandas

-Storage format: Parquet

-Architectural pattern: Medallion architecture

-Orchestration readiness: Apache Airflow

-Logging: Python logging

-Development approach: AI-assisted tooling

-Project Structure

-The repository is organized into the following main components:

-Data generator module for producing synthetic source data

-Pipeline modules for Bronze to Silver and Silver to Gold transformations

-Common utilities for logging, metrics, I/O, and data quality

-Analytics layer for KPI and metric generation

-Data directories for raw, processed, curated, and analytics outputs

-Documentation files describing architecture and data flow

-Pipeline Execution Order

-The pipeline is executed in the following logical order:

-Raw data generation into the Bronze layer

-Cleaning and validation from Bronze to Silver

-Business modeling from Silver to Gold

-KPI and metrics generation in the Analytics layer
+- A synthetic data generator produces operational data such as users, products, events, and orders
+- The Bronze layer stores raw and immutable source data
+- The Silver layer contains cleaned, deduplicated, and validated data
+- The Gold layer exposes business-ready fact and dimension tables
+- The Analytics layer provides aggregated KPIs and metrics for reporting and analysis

+---

+## Key Features

+- Modular and package-safe Python architecture
+- Clear separation between Bronze, Silver, Gold, and Analytics layers
+- Idempotent batch pipelines with safe re-runs
+- Structured logging and runtime metrics
+- Hard and soft data quality enforcement
+- Analytics-ready KPI datasets
+- Designed for Apache Airflow and Apache Spark extensibility
+- Built using AI-assisted development workflows

+---

+## Tech Stack

+- Programming language: Python 3
+- Data processing: Pandas
+- Storage format: Parquet
+- Architectural pattern: Medallion architecture
+- Orchestration readiness: Apache Airflow
+- Logging: Python logging
+- Development approach: AI-assisted tooling

+---

+## Project Structure

+The repository is organized into the following major components.

+- Data generator module for producing synthetic source data
+- Pipeline modules for Bronze to Silver and Silver to Gold transformations
+- Common utilities for logging, metrics, input/output, and data quality
+- Analytics layer for KPI and metric generation
+- Data directories for raw, processed, curated, and analytics outputs
+- Documentation files describing architecture and data flow

+---

+## Pipeline Execution Order

+The pipeline is executed in the following logical order.

+1. Raw data generation into the Bronze layer
+2. Cleaning and validation from Bronze to Silver
+3. Business modeling from Silver to Gold
+4. KPI and metrics generation in the Analytics layer

 Each step is designed to be safely re-runnable and independent.

+---

-Data Quality and Reliability
+## Data Quality and Reliability

 The system enforces strong data quality guarantees.

-Pipelines fail when primary keys are null
+- Pipelines fail when primary keys are null

-Invalid quantities or prices are rejected
+- Invalid quantities or prices are rejected

-Empty datasets are treated as errors
+- Empty datasets are treated as errors

-Partitioned writes ensure idempotent processing
+- Partitioned writes ensure idempotent processing

-Structured logs enable fast debugging and traceability
+- Structured logs enable fast debugging and traceability

-Safe reprocessing and backfills are supported by design
+- Safe reprocessing and backfills are supported by design

+---

-AI-Assisted Development
+## AI-Assisted Development

-This project intentionally demonstrates AI-assisted engineering in the following areas:
+This project intentionally demonstrates AI-assisted engineering in the following areas.

-Architectural planning and validation
+- Architectural planning and validation

-Debugging and refactoring
+- Debugging and refactoring

-Data pipeline hardening
+- Data pipeline hardening

-Documentation creation and review
+- Documentation creation and review

 The goal is to increase development velocity without sacrificing correctness, maintainability, or engineering rigor.

+---

-Future Enhancements
+## Future Enhancements

-Planned future improvements include:
+Planned future improvements include.

-Full Apache Airflow DAG orchestration
+- Full Apache Airflow DAG orchestration

-Migration to Spark for large-scale processing
+- Migration to Spark for large-scale processing

-Streaming clickstream ingestion
+- Streaming clickstream ingestion

-Business intelligence dashboards
+- Business intelligence dashboards

-Cloud deployment on object storage and analytical warehouses
+- Cloud deployment on object storage and analytical warehouses

+---

+## Author

+ARM
+Data Engineering and Analytics Engineering
+Python